 Our proprietary leading economic indicator strongly declined month-over-month and moved into negative territory.
 This was a result of a decline in global trade data, weakening manufacturing data and a decline in average hours worked.

 QS Leading Economic Indicator

 Our outlook for U.S. stocks outperforming investment grade bonds remains in positive territory, however the strength of signal has moderated since last month.
 This is driven by the decline in our proprietary leading economic indicator.
-Valuation, as measured by comparing the earnings yield to the ten-year treasury yield, continues to be the largest driver of this preference, as the factor’s strength ranks in the top quartile on a historical basis.
-The thirty-eight basis point drop in the ten-year treasury yield in May drove the valuation factor.
+Valuation, as measured by comparing U.S. equities earnings yield to the ten-year treasury yield, continues to be the largest driver of this preference, as the factor’s strength ranks in the top quartile on a historical basis.

-In U.S. fixed income, we think that investment grade bonds will outperform high yield bonds over the next month, a significant reversal compared to last month’s forecast.
-This change has been driven by spread widening between high yield and investment grade bonds and the rise in equity volatility.
+In U.S. fixed income, we forecast that high yield bonds will outperform investment grade bonds over the next month, a change versus last month’s view.
+This change in opinion is supported by the yield differential between high yield and investment grade and the level of U.S. equity volatility.

 European stocks are forecasted to outperform European bonds in our model, however this has moderated over the past month.
-Four of the six explanatory variables built into the model concur with this conclusion, including European stock price momentum, valuation, spreads on short-term banking lending rates, and European government yields and our proprietary U.S. stock versus bond signal.
+Four of the six explanatory variables in our model point to this conclusion, including European stock price momentum, valuation, and European government yields and our proprietary U.S. stock versus bond signal.

 Asset Class Preferences